-There are eleven types of artificial sweeteners liscenced for use in the UK, with the most commonly known being saccharin, sucralose, acesulfame K (ace-K) and aspartame.
+There are eleven types of artificial sweeteners licenced for use in the UK, with the most commonly known being aspartame, saccharin, sucralose and acesulfame K (ace-K).

 Are they safe for consumption?